multiversx/mx-bridge-eth-sc-rs/docs/setup.md

 The `_code` arguments are the compiled wasm bytecode of the respective contracts. `price_aggregator_contract_address` is the aggregator described in the intro (has to be deployed already).

-`esdt_safe_eth_tx_gas_limit` and `multi_transfer_esdt_eth_tx_gas_limit` are gas limits used for Elrond -> Ethereum tx, and Ethereum -> Elrond tx respectively.
-This is the gas limit used for processing on the Ethereum side (briding over to Elrond or from Elrond).
+`esdt_safe_eth_tx_gas_limit` and `multi_transfer_esdt_eth_tx_gas_limit` are gas limits used for MultiversX -> Ethereum tx, and Ethereum -> MultiversX tx respectively.
+This is the gas limit used for processing on the Ethereum side (briding over to MultiversX or from MultiversX).
 This cost is used to calculate the fees taken from the bridged token, to be then used as payment/incentive for the relayers.

 `wrapped_egld_token_id` is the token identifier of the previously issued "WrappedEgld" token (Note: identifier format is ticker + '-' + 6 random characters).
 For WrappedEgld, it might look something like "EGLD-123456".